Ant Group: Services

+In 2015, Alibaba and Ant Group Services Group created online-to-offline local services company Koubei as a joint venture.
+Alibaba's affiliate Ant Financial Services Group announced a $1 billion investment in Koubei, a local services platform targeting China's online-to-offline (O2O) market.
+Each party committed 3 billion yuan to a 50-50 venture focused on food delivery to rival Tencent-backed services such as Ele.me.
+Koubei was previously part of Taobao and offers services such as mobile bookings for dining, rides, and more.
+This agreement signaled tough competition in the O2O sector for real-world services such as food delivery via smartphones.

+In September 2025, Koubei underwent a major restructuring, including the relaunch of a Koubei website, coordinated with Amaps group-buying services.
+As a result, Alibaba shares rose 3.6% overnight.
+This restructuring is a major strategic move in the local lifestyle services sector and has led to tough competition with industry giants like Dianping.
+Ant Group also operates credit payment company Huabei, and owns a 30% stake in the online bank called MYbank.

 In 2015, Ant Group launched Ant Fortune, a wealth management platform.
-Yu’e Bao is one of the products on the platform.
+Yu'e Bao is one of the products on the platform.
 Ant Fortune offers hundreds of products from more than 80 Chinese fund institutions.

 In June 2017, Ant Fortune launched a Fortune Account (财富号) service platform that allows financial institutions to publish content and sell their financial products there.

 In October 2018, Ant Group launched the Xianghubao mutual protection plan that attracted 50 million people to sign on in half a year.
 Xianghubao and other mutual-aid companies sought to crowd-fund medical coverage while avoiding being characterized as an insurance product.
 Following the 2020-2021 Xi Jinping administration reform spree, Xianghubao and many other mutual-aid companies shut down.